6 Simple Ways to Bond With the New Baby in Your Life

 Bonding from Afar

 Schedule phone calls.
 Provide recordings of your voice talking or singing to baby, or give baby a recordable storybook of you reading the story.
-You can also plan video chats with technologies like Zoom or FaceTime where baby can see you and hear your voice.
+You can also plan video chats with tools like Zoom or FaceTime where baby can see you and hear your voice.
 Just remember that babies’ attention spans are short so your time together will be brief.

 Video offers lots of fun ways to connect:

-- Do visual things.
+Do visual things.
 Flip through a picture book, share artwork, or wear a cute hat or seasonal “ears” that attracts baby’s attention.

-- Read a nursery rhyme or bedtime story.
+Read a nursery rhyme or bedtime story.

-- Play Peek-a-Boo.
+Play Peek-a-Boo.

-- Sing endearing songs.
+Sing endearing songs.

-- Give screen kisses.
+Give screen kisses.

 No matter how you connect from afar, make your visits a regular event so they become part of baby’s routine.
 The more frequent your contact, the stronger the bond between you.